 Photo: Two-time Olympian Ben Provisor, World Team member Pat Smith and Armed Forces silver medalist John Stefanowicz visit with kids at City Light.

-CitiHope, a USA Wrestling for Peace partner has pledged $1M in medical support to the Mully Children's Family.
+Make It Rain, a USA Wrestling for Peace partner has pledged medical support to the Mully Children's Family.
 Pictured are John Bardis (Producer for the 'Mully Movie'), Charles Mulli (Founder, Mully Children's Family), and Rich Bender, Executive Director for USA Wrestling

 Congo - Help abused women from worn-torn areas to learn self-defense and provide medical aid at the Panzi Hospital.